-FDNP connects eligible seniors and WIC families with the freshest local produce available, and the wonderful farmers who grow our food.
-Participating farmers earned $1.4 million in FDNP sales last year!
+The Oregon Farm Direct Nutrition Program connects eligible seniors and families in the Special Supplemental Nutrition Program for Women, Infants, and Children with the freshest local produce available and local farmers who grow food.
+Participating farmers earned $1.4 million in farm direct program sales in 2017.

-If you are new to the FDNP: Please call the Oregon Department of Agriculture at 503-872-6600 for an application packet, if you meet these eligibility requirements:
+If you wish to receive nutrition program checks, call the agriculture department at 503-872-6600 for an application packet.
+You must meet these eligibility requirements:

 - You sell your produce at a farmers market or farm stand.

 How can you bring nutrition program shoppers to your farmers market booth or farm stand?